jbrea/NOMAD.jl/README.md

-# The NOMAD module for Julia
+# The NOMAD module for Julia v0.6
 This module provides a [Julia-language](http://julialang.org/) interface to the free/open-source [NOMAD](https://www.gerad.ca/nomad/Project/Home.html) library for nonlinear optimization of black-box functions.
-Currently only a limited set of features of [NOMAD](https://www.gerad.ca/nomad/Project/Home.html) is available through this interface.
+Currently only a limited set of features of [NOMAD](https://www.gerad.ca/nomad/Project/Home.html) is available through this interface. **Currently it works only for julia v0.6;
+if you wish to update it to later versions of Julia, please consider opening a PR.**

 ## Installation